A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Examples of rank 1 affine invariant orbifolds with property

-We recall that the non absolute rank one affine invariant orbifolds in genus 2 have been classified by McMullen in \cite{mcmullen2007dynamics}, and they are connected components of prym eigenfom loci.
+We recall that the nonabsolute rank one affine invariant orbifolds in genus 2 have been classified by McMullen in \cite{mcmullen2007dynamics}, and they are connected components of Prym eigenform loci.
 In this case $\mathcal{F}$ and $\FM$ are the same as the $\Omega E_D(1,1)$ are saturated by the isoperiodic foliation.
-These remarks, together with Theorem \ref{A} and proposition \ref{counterexample} then implies:
+These remarks, together with Theorem \ref{A} and Proposition \ref{counterexample} then implies: